bitweb-project/bitweb/doc/tor.md

 In a typical situation, where you're only reachable via Tor, this should suffice:

-    ./bitcoind -proxy=127.0.0.1:9050 -externalip=7zvj7a2imdgkdbg4f2dryd5rgtrn7upivr5eeij4cicjh65pooxeshid.onion -listen
+    ./bitwebd -proxy=127.0.0.1:9050 -externalip=7zvj7a2imdgkdbg4f2dryd5rgtrn7upivr5eeij4cicjh65pooxeshid.onion -listen

 (obviously, replace the .onion address with your own).
 It should be noted that you still listen on all devices and another node could establish a clearnet connection, when knowing your address.
 To mitigate this, additionally bind the address of your Tor proxy:

-    ./bitcoind ... -bind=127.0.0.1
+    ./bitwebd ... -bind=127.0.0.1

 If you don't care too much about hiding your node, and want to be reachable on IPv4 as well, use `discover` instead:

-    ./bitcoind ... -discover
+    ./bitwebd ... -discover

-and open port 8333 on your firewall (or use port mapping, i.e., `-upnp` or `-natpmp`).
+and open port 1604 on your firewall (or use port mapping, i.e., `-upnp` or `-natpmp`).

 If you only want to use Tor to reach .onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:

-    ./bitcoind -onion=127.0.0.1:9050 -externalip=7zvj7a2imdgkdbg4f2dryd5rgtrn7upivr5eeij4cicjh65pooxeshid.onion -discover
+    ./bitwebd -onion=127.0.0.1:9050 -externalip=7zvj7a2imdgkdbg4f2dryd5rgtrn7upivr5eeij4cicjh65pooxeshid.onion -discover

 ## 4. Privacy recommendations

-- Do not add anything but Bitcoin Core ports to the onion service created in section 3.
+- Do not add anything but Bitweb Core ports to the onion service created in section 3.
   If you run a web service too, create a new onion service for that.
   Otherwise it is trivial to link them, which may reduce privacy.
 Onion services created automatically (as in section 2) always have only one port